siongang/B-Cubed/README.md

 #### F.e:
 - Input: How would I get from University of toronto to university of waterloo?
 - Output: directions......

+### Technologies I learned how to use during this project
+- Google Maps API
+- Chat GPT API
+- Python!!

 ## Notes
 This is a huge project and a big chunk of time spent during SHAD was spent in the process of designing and narrowing the problem.
 Much of the code was simply to show the adjudicators a tiny scope of the possible functionalities of our product.